 8. Party at Theatron

-Wondering where you can go on Friday or Saturday night?
+Wondering what to do on on Friday or Saturday night?
 Theatron is where the best parties are at in Bogota.
 Renovated from an old theater, Theatron features 5 stories of, a dozen rooms of unique theme dance floors all with a different genre of music.
 It is labeled as a gay bar but the locals know that any gender is welcomed there and will enjoy the parties nonetheless.
 There is nothing quite like it.

 9. After Party at BAUM

 There are pre-parties, parties and then there are after parties in Bogota.
-If you are looking for the real after party club, there is no better place than BAUM, one of Colombia's best-known and best-loved nightclubs.
+If you are looking for things to do after hours (2 AM and beyond), there is no better place than BAUM, one of Colombia's best-known and best-loved nightclubs.
 With DJs from across the world, playing deep house until sunrise, you are sure to experience the real nightlife here.

 10. Sunday Stroll at Usaquén flea market